B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 **Page 37:**
 > Ineluctable modality of the visible: at least that if no more, thought through my eyes.

+“The inescapable nature of that which can be seen.”
+Echoes Aristotles thoughts in *De Sensu et Sensibili* and *De Anima*.
+He considers how individuals perceive the material world and how each sense only exists through the qualities bodies receive: hearing through sound, smell through odour, etc.
+Stephen is thus contemplating the inescapability of the material world.

 **Page 38:**
-> There all the time without you : and ever shall be, world without end.
+> See now.
+There all the time without you : and ever shall be, world without end.

+Full quote from the Gloria Patri: “Glory be to the Father, and to the Son, and to the Holy Ghost; as it was in the beginning, is now and ever shall be, world without end”.

+Before this quote from the book Stephen has his eyes closed and is contemplating on opening them and this is his reaction to seeing the world again.
+Again, looking at Page 37, Stephen notices the inescapability of the material world and how despite anything you may do, the world keeps turning.

 **Page 45:**
 > He saved men from drowning [...]
 Would you do what he did?
 A boat would be near, a lifebuoy.
 Natürlich, put there for you.
 Would you or would you not?
 The man that was drowned nine days ago off Maiden's rock.
 They are waiting for him now.
 The truth, spit it out.
 I would want to.
 I would try.
 I am not a strong swimmer.
 Water cold soft.
 When I put my face into it in the basin at Clongowes.
 Can't see!
 Who's behind me?
 Out quickly, quickly!
 Do you see the tide flowing quickly in on all sides, sheeting the lows of sand quickly, shellcocoacoloured?
 If I had land under my feet.
 I want his life still to be his, mine to be mine.
 A drowning man.
 His human eyes scream to me out of horror of his death.
 I...
 With him together down...
 I could not save her.
 Waters: bitter death: lost.

+The bitter dilemma that comes up when a moral value interferes with our traditional way of thinking and way of acting.
+Despite everything being in place to save a drowning man, Stephen feels not up to the action and is terrified of it, wishing that the man’ situation is his to deal with and not his, Stephen’s, responsibility.
+The guilt of the death of his mother also appears at the end of the quote, showing that she still haunts him.

 **Page 48:**
 > The good bishop of Cloyne took the veil of the temple out of his shovel hat: veil of space with coloured emblems hatched on its field.
 Hold hard.
 Coloured on a flat: yes, that's right.
 Flat I see, then think distance, near, far, flat I see, east, back.
 Ah, see now!
 Falls back suddenly, frozen in stereoscope.

 Berkeley argued that reality itself is mental-things do not exist, ideas alone exist-so Berkeley found reality in his own head.
-The "veil of the temple" separates the "holy place" from the "most holy" place, perhaps an indication that Berkeley goes beyond idealist philosophy to super-idealism in making all reality mental.
-The rest of the passage follows Berkeley's experiments with vision: we can't see without the mind, what we see as flat, distance is thought not seen; the veil, like a screen, is like the visible world upon which God projects signs (or ideas) to be read and thought; we think them into "stereoscope".
+The ‘veil of the temple’ separates the ‘holy place’ from the ‘most holy’ place, perhaps an indication that Berkeley goes beyond idealist philosophy to super-idealism in making all reality mental.
+The rest of the passage follows Berkeley's experiments with vision: we can't see without the mind, what we see as flat, distance is thought not seen; the veil, like a screen, is like the visible world upon which God projects signs (or ideas) to be read and thought; we think them into ‘stereoscope’.

+Continues the thoughts of Pages 37 and 38 giving the idea that the world is a blank slate on which we put or thoughts and ideals onto.
+Every sense we experience is relating to other things we have experienced, therefore without the mind we don’t experience the world, we cannot see.
 # Calypso

 **Page 58:**
 > Nothing doing.
 Still an idea behind it.

+Even when thinking about nothing, there are still thoughts around.
+Just ones you cannot tell.
+You cannot tell your thoughts apart from nothing until you realize that it’s an impossibility.
 # Lotus Eaters

 # Hades

 **Page 92:**
 > Burial friendly society pays.
 Penny a week for a sod of turf.
 Our.
 Little.
 Beggar.
 Baby.
 Meant nothing.
 Mistake of nature.
 If it's healthy it's from the mother.
 If not from the man.
 Better luck next time.

+Way of viewing the death of Rudy being that in the end he meant nothing to anyone in the grand scheme of things and if you really want a child that you just have to try again and have better luck next time.
+Also shows the display of the man and female roles in the act of child birth being that if the woman, who endures the 9 months of pregnancy, gives birth to an unhealthy child, then it is the man’s responsibility and vice versa.

 **Page 93:**
 > — But the worst of all, Mr Power said, is the man who takes his own life.